Master-Mils/keycloak-api-ts/README.md

 # A Keycloak Admin API client

-This project comes to implement some implemented API calls not implemented in the official Keycloak Admin library for JavaScript.
+This project comes to implement Keycloak API calls in TypeScript.

 This lib is intended to be lightweight, fast, and productive for the developer.

-This is the very first release and it's still being tested, **it's a non production release at this moment**.
+This is not fully implemented yet thus you can reach me to ask for specific methods.

-Please provide feedback.
+Please provide your feedback.